 We communicate with the Directors regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF RHB INSURANCE BERHAD (CONTINUED)
+INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF RHB INSURANCE BERHAD (CONTINUED) (Incorporated in Malaysia) Registration No. 197801000983 (38000-U)

 OTHER MATTERS